okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-common-download-setup-app/main/react/sdkforyourapp.md

-**Note:** [Run the embedded SDK sample app](/docs/guides/oie-embedded-common-run-samples/nodejs/main/#run-the-embedded-sdk-sample-app) and explore the available [embedded authentication use cases](tbd) to get familiar with the SDK before you start to integrate your own embedded React app.
+>**Note:** Before you start to integrate your own embedded React app, [run the embedded SDK sample app](/docs/guides/oie-embedded-common-run-samples/react/main/#run-the-embedded-sdk-sample-app) and explore the available [embedded authentication use cases](/docs/guides/pwd-optional-new-sign-up-email/react/main/) to get familiar with the SDK.

-Begin to integrate the SDK into your own app by following these steps:
+Integrate the SDK into your own app by following these steps:

 #### 1: Install Okta Auth JS